getgrav/grav-learn/pages/17/03.themes/06.theme-vars/doc.md

 The `{{ theme_url }}` returns the relative URL to the current theme.

+> [!CAUTION]
-!!
-When linking to assets like images or JavaScript and CSS files, it's recommended to use the `url()` function in combination with the `theme://` stream as described on the [Twig Filters & Functions](/17/themes/twig-filters-functions#url) page.
+> When linking to assets like images or JavaScript and CSS files, it's recommended to use the `url()` function in combination with the `theme://` stream as described on the [Twig Filters & Functions](/17/themes/twig-filters-functions#url) page.
 For JavaScript and CSS, the [Asset Manager](/17/themes/asset-manager) is even easier to use but in some cases like dynamic or conditional loading of assets, it will not work.

 ### language_codes variable